-A range of teaching methods are used to develop the knowledge and understanding, practical skills, intellectual skills and personal qualities required to become a competent prescriber.
+We use a range of teaching methods to help you develop the knowledge and understanding, practical skills, intellectual skills and personal qualities required to become a competent prescriber.

-The online material can be studied in your own time, and will involve directed reading, online discussion and directed activities during supervised practice.
-As such, you must be self-motivated to learn in your own, and time have a good level of IT skills to navigate Blackboard and the electronic portfolio.
+Online materials can be studied in your own time, and will involve directed reading, online discussion and directed activities during supervised practice.
+As such, you must be self-motivated to learn in your own time and have a good level of IT skills to navigate Blackboard and the electronic portfolio.

-A minimum of 90 hours' learning in practice under the supervision of a Designated Prescribing Practitioner or Practice Assessor/Practice Supervisor must be carried out during the four-month course.
+You must spend a minimum of 90 hours learning in practice under the supervision of a Designated Prescribing Practitioner or Practice Assessor/Practice Supervisor during the four-month course.
 During this time, you will complete a reflective practice portfolio to document and reflect on your learning, and to evidence your development of the prescribing competencies.

-Please note that this is an accelerated course that covers a large amount of learning in a very short space of time.
-You will need to engage fully with the course because you will need to complete 26 days of learning and 12 days of supervised practice in this timescale.
-On average, that's 14 hours of study and one full day of learning in practice each week of the course.
+This is an accelerated course that covers a large amount of learning in a very short space of time.
+You will need to engage fully with the course and commit to 15 hours of self-directed study and 7.5 of learning in practice each week of the course.

 Coursework and assessment

 - Case presentation: week commencing 22 January 2024 online (day/time scheduled once the cohort has started)

 - Portfolio deadline: midday on 31 January 2024

 - Case presentation: week commencing 8 July 2024 online (day/time scheduled once the cohort has started)

 - Portfolio deadline: midday on 16 July 2024